Young carers have the same rights as other carers under the NHS and Community Care Act 1990.

 The MIND Organisation

-MIND offer a Young Person's Introduction to Mental Health.
-Information includes the meaning of mental health and mental illness plus there are sections on understanding certain types of mental health conditions for example depression, eating problems, obsessions.
+MIND offer a advice specially for young people, information includes the meaning of mental health and mental illness plus there are sections on understanding certain types of mental health conditions for example depression, eating problems, obsessions.
 A separate section has been devoted to 'Young Carers' relating to their 'Fears and Concerns'.

 Click on Carers Profiles to find a list of links that may be of use to you.